 ANC (Active Noise Canceling) is unfortunately to be found in vain with the HAVIT I95, but this is also tolerable in view of the price.
 The headphones themselves shield well anyway and let little noise into the inside of the ear.

 Operation and headset

-Both headphones have one touch operationwhich you can use to control the music or the respective language assistant.
+Both headphones have touch controls, which can be used to control the music or the respective voice assistant.

 The music can be stopped or continued.
 Calls can also be answered and ended.
 The volume cannot be controlled via the headphones.
 Even individualizing the commands cannot be changed via the setting, which is a real shame.

 Another disadvantage is that the touch surface often accepts commands when the headphones are readjusted, which shouldn't actually be executed.
 So the music was often paused or a call ended without me wanting it.

 The battery indicator can be easily read from the connected end device.
 The iOS status of the HAVIT I95 can be found under the playback option in the control center.